urzyme/urzyme.github.io/class2/asn/README.md

-Asparaginyl-tRNA synthetase (AsnRS) is an enzyme that plays a crucial role in protein synthesis by catalysing the attachment of the amino acid asparagine to its cognate tRNA:
+Asparaginyl-tRNA synthetase (AsnRS) is an enzyme that plays a crucial role in protein synthesis by catalyzing the attachment of the amino acid asparagine to its cognate tRNA: